mmontgomerytecsup/opensource_ia_model/README.md

 ## Llama ( no opensource)

-### There are two ways to create a custom model with Llama
+### There are two ways to create a custom ia model with Llama

 #### Form 1 : Fine tuning --> TO DO
 llama/form_1/README.md